lemmingapex/RayTracing/README.md

 About
 -----

-Lighting and shadows are being rendered at this point.
+A Phong reflection model is used for local illumination.
+Shadows are present, although simple.
 If you would like to run the program on an entire directory:

 ls ./input/simple/*.txt | xargs -I {} ./RayTrace {}